KitwareMedical/AtlasBuilder/docs/docs/API.md

 - **GenerateFences(minimum, maximum, median)**

     Pass in the median curve, first quartile curve, and third quartile curve.
 These inputs should be the same shape.
+Will return
-Will return 2 curves ina list to represent the upper fence and lower fence used to identify outliers.
+    2 curves ina list to represent the upper fence and lower fence used to identify outliers.

+### Weighting Methods

+- **GenerateWeights(data, stdev, center)**

+    Pass in data as a list of floats, stdev as a float, and center as a float.
+Returns a list of weights.
+These are matched with the data by index.
+    This is a static function.

+- **GenerateWeightDict(data, curveIDs, stdev, center)**

+    Pass in data as a list of floats, curveIDs as a list of unique IDs, stdev as a float, and center as a float.
+Returns a dictionary with the weights matche to the IDs listed in the curveIDs list.
+The IDs in the curveIDs list should be index matched with the data in the data list.
+    This is a static function.